observerss/pygodaddy/README.rst

 --------

 - Login with a USERNAME and a PASSWORD
-- CREATE, READ, UPDATE, DELETE your domain's DNS Records
+- CREATE, READ, UPDATE, DELETE your domain's DNS Records (A-Record only for now)

 INSTALL
 -------